Moist & delish Cookies and Cream Cupcakes have a crunchy Oreo bottom and are topped with marshmallow fluff Oreo frosting!!

 Between the Oreo baked into the bottom, and the Oreo frosting on top, these cookies and cream cupcakes are downright irresistible.
 What’s not to love?!
 For more Oreo try Oreo Fluff, Fried Oreos, and Oreo Brownies.

 Favorite Oreo Cupcakes

-Hello again, Lil’ Luna readers!
-It’s Alicia from The Baker Upstairs and I am so excited to be back sharing these amazing cookies and cream cupcakes with you!
+Alicia from The Baker Upstairs is sharing these amazing cookies and cream cupcakes with you!
 My husband is a huge fan of Oreos, so I thought these cupcakes would be a fun surprise for him.
 Luckily, they are really simple to throw together, but they look and taste really impressive.
 They have an Oreo baked right into the bottom of the cupcake, and the frosting tastes just like cookies and cream ice cream!
 These Oreo cupcakes are a definite win!

 Cupcakes used to be something that I struggled with a lot (you should see some of my cupcake disasters from the past!), but I’ve learned some tricks of the trade to make perfect cupcakes every time.

 - Fill the cups 2/3 full – The best way (in my experience) to get those perfectly domed tops is to only fill the cups 2/3 full at the most (sometimes I only fill them a little more than halfway).